adnanhaq30/blog/_posts/2022-01-01-Zendesk-writeups.md

+---
+layout: post
-## Multiple privilege escalations on zendesk
+title:  "Multiple privilege escalations on zendesk"
+author: snapsec
+categories: [ article,broken-access-control ]
+image: assets/images/ABACM/8.png
+---

 Another expedition to choose a new target to hack at snapsec stopped on Zendesk.
 Zendek was complacent to most of our principles which we consider while choosing a new target to hack.
 Their available metrics remarked that the *zendesk security team* was responsive and acknowledged the work of security reserachers and pentesters without any bias.
 The application size was vast and there was hardly any restrictions on scope of testing.
 The quest began on **Zendesk** and the rest(a mojor part of what we did) will be documented along this blog.